czeslaw-milosz/Pro-FSFP/README.md

 # How to run predictions on new data (RJ)

 0. You will need to setup an environment with Python 3.10.
-When inside the environment, execute the following steps:
+When inside the environment, execute the following steps (**Note** that this configuration will only work for inference and not for model fitting; training is a very different matter due to code quality issues and package conflicts):
  - `git clone https://github.com/czeslaw-milosz/Pro-FSFP.git`
- - `pip install -r requirements.txt`
+ - from `Pro-FSFP`, run `pip install -r requirements.txt`
  - (optional) if you run into torch trouble when running predictions, `pip uninstall torch_xla` might help you.

 1. Download `checkpoints.zip` (130MB) from https://storage.cloud.google.com/deepflare-checkpoints/checkpoints.zip and extract it to `Pro-FSFP/checkpoints`.